 Furthermore, Windscribe is also committed to securing your data against leaks and uses a range of techniques to do so.
 These include a firewall, better known as a kill switch, to block internet access during a connection blackout, a limit on IPv6 traffic, and the redirection of DNS traffic through the VPN.

 We tested Windscribe’s performance claims on a Windows 10 machine and discovered no DNS leaks – or any others, for that matter.

 To test the VPN’s kill switch (called Firewall in Windscribe-speak), we closed down the connection manually during a browsing session.
-The technology worked well and our internet connection dropped instantly.
+The switch worked well and our internet connection dropped instantly.
 While we weren't notified of the connection dropping, we were when we reconnected – and there were no leaks in the interim.

 Another safety measure deployed by the platform is R.O.B.E.R.T.
 This advanced domain- and IP-blocking tool protects you from malware and trackers and enables you to browse faster.